mengtao-code/templatejs/README.md

 npm run serve
 ```

-4. Use your new project at "http://localhost:9000"
+4. Access your new project at "http://localhost:9000"

+## Fonts and Icons

+We use fontsource.
+Check [documents](https://fontsource.org/docs/getting-started/introduction) for details.